netrisai/docs/sandbox/Sandbox9/onprem-k8s.rst

 .. seealso::

   *If intermittently the result of the curl command is "Connection timed out", it is likely that the request went to the srv05-nyc backend, and the “Default ACL Policy” is set to “Deny“.
 To remedy this configure an ACL entry that will allow the srv05-nyc server to communicate with the world.
-For step-by-step instruction review the* :ref:`ACL documentation<v-net>`.
+For step-by-step instruction review the* :ref:`ACL documentation<s9-v-net>`.

-BTW, if you already created "vnet-customer" Vnet as stated in the :ref:`"Learn by Creating Services"<v-net>`, you may import that to k8s, by adding ``resource.k8s.netris.ai/import: "true"`` annotation in vnet manifest, the manifest should look like this:
+BTW, if you already created "vnet-customer" Vnet as stated in the :ref:`"Learn by Creating Services"<s9-v-net>`, you may import that to k8s, by adding ``resource.k8s.netris.ai/import: "true"`` annotation in vnet manifest, the manifest should look like this:

 .. code-block:: shell-session